Francis Ledwidge: Death and aftermath

 The poems Ledwidge wrote on active service reveal his pride at being a soldier, as he believed, in the service of Ireland.
 He often wondered whether he would find a soldier's death.
-On 31 July 1917, a group from Ledwidge's battalion of the Royal Inniskilling Fusiliers were road-laying in preparation for an assault during the earliest stages of the Third Battle of Ypres (July to November 2017), near the village of Boezinge, northwest of Ypres.
+On 31 July 1917, a group from Ledwidge's battalion of the Royal Inniskilling Fusiliers were road-laying in preparation for an assault during the earliest stages of the Third Battle of Ypres (July to November 1917), near the village of Boezinge, northwest of Ypres.

 According to Alice Curtayne, "Ledwidge and his comrades had been toiling since the early morning at road-making.
 The army's first need was men; their second, guns; their third roads.
 These latter consisted mainly of heavy beech planks bolted together, which could be rapidly laid down.
 No advance could be supported in that sodden land without a sufficiency of these communications tracks, six or seven feet wide.
 Supplies were conveyed by pack mules over the wooden paths.
 Survivors concur in placing the road work done by B Company that day one mile north-east of Hell Fire Corner, so called because it was very exposed to German shelling.
-There was a violent rainstorm in the afternoon, shrouding the region in a gray monochrome.
+There was a violent rainstorm in the afternoon, shrouding the region in a grey monochrome.
 Sullenly, the enemy's long-range guns continued to fling their shells far behind the lines.
 Road-work could not be suspended, however, as the tracks were in use as fast as they were laid down.
 Tea was issued to the men and, drenched to the skin, they stopped to swallow it.
 A shell exploded beside Ledwidge and he was instantly killed."

 A Roman Catholic military chaplain, Father Devas, was the first on the scene.
 That night, Father Devas wrote in his diary, "Crowds at Holy Communion.
 Arranged for service but washed out by rain and fatigues.
 Walk in rain with dogs.
 Ledwidge killed, blown to bits; at Confession yesterday and Mass and Holy Communion this morning.
 R.I.P."